sbjorkholt/ISSSV1337_2022/Week 2/Day9.md

  - **Boxplot**: One categorical variable and one continuous variable.

-# Visualization with `ggplot`
+# Visualization with `ggplot2`

-`ggplot` is the go-to package to work with plots in R. You can create almost any plot with this package, from the most simple ones to very advanced plots.
+`ggplot2` is the go-to package to work with plots in R^[Even though the name of the package is `ggplot2`, I refer to it sometimes as just `ggplot`].
+You can create almost any plot with this package, from the most simple ones to very advanced plots.

 ## The `ggplot` philosophy